This Year's Focus: Water Resources

 Who:

-All U undergraduate and graduate students are encouraged to participate!
+- All University of Utah undergraduate and graduate students are encouraged to participate!

 How:

-Teams are encourages to come up with something that no one has seen before.
-You might have a design idea, a financing idea, a start-up idea, technology application, or a policy idea that will make a difference in one of our five competition categories.
+- Teams are encouraged to come up with something original that no one has seen before.
+You might have a design idea, a financing idea, a start-up idea, a technology application, or a policy solution that will make a difference in one of five prompt categories.

 Research Resources